ernest-bruce/human-internet/humanity/humanity.md

 &nbsp;

-### 6. Lets you publish and view any content you want
-*you have total control over the content you publish and view; you are the master of your domain and are free to express yourself in whatever ways you see fit; you can also view any content you want from any source you choose; but you bear total responsibility for the content you publish*
+### 6. Allows you to divide your digital life into facets
+*each facet represents an aspect of your life that you want your followers to be able to follow individually, without bothering with the rest of your digital life; for example, people can follow only your professional life and avoid getting pictures of your cute cat’s life*

 &nbsp;

-in the human_internet, no one dictates what content you can publish and what content you can view on your devices
-· you are your own platform, and you have freedom of speech
-· you can publish any legal content you want
-· no one tells you what to publish and what not to publish

-on the other hand, you can specify the type of content you want to view, and your desired sources for that content
-· if you do not find a source credible, you can add it to your undesirable·sources list, or remove it from your desirable·sources list

-you have total control over the content you publish and the content you view because this is the human_internet, *your* internet
-· however, you bear *total responsibility* for the content you publish
-· publishing unlawful and harmful content, such as shootings and murders, can put you in the cross·hairs of law enforcement, who may arrest, prosecute, and convict you
-· remember, you cannot hide under anonymity or a false identity in the human_internet

-&nbsp;
-&nbsp;

-### 7. Allows you to divide your digital_life into facets
-*each facet represents an aspect of your life that you want your followers to be able to follow individually, without bothering with the rest of your digital_life; for example, people are able to follow only your professional life and avoid getting pictures of your cute cat’s life*

-&nbsp;

 you may have a personal life, a professional life, and a political life, which you manage using three social·networking platforms, such as Facebook, LinkedIn, and Twitter
 · some platforms let you crosspost to others, for example, a Facebook post can be duplicated in a Twitter tweet
 · because of the different capabilities and limitations of the platforms (for example, Twitter’s limit on the length of tweets) this is a flawed way to bridge multiple aspects of your life
+· these issues are easy to solve
+· but solving them goes against the common corporation goal of world domination, so we miss out

-in the human_internet, *you* are your own platform; therefore, you do not need other platforms to define you or any aspect of your digital_life
+remember, in the human_internet, *you* are your own platform; therefore, you do not need other platforms to define you or any aspect of your digital life
-· you can use different *facets* of digital_life to compartmentalize your life both for your sake and for the benefit of those who are interested in your life, making it easier on you to produce content and your followers to consume it
+· you can use different *facets* of digital life to compartmentalize your life both for your sake and for the benefit of those who are interested in your life, making it easier on you to produce content and on your followers to consume it
 · people can follow the “whole you” or only the “professional you”
 · although you have a single identity, it can be separated into facets that can be used across services
 · therefore, instead of “follow me at @*you*,” you can tell people interested in your political musings “follow me at @*you~politics*”